tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-1-echo-broadcast/index.md

 \end{matrix}
 $$

-Now, except with negligible probability, we can use preimages instead.
+Because we're using a random oracle.
+Nowe, we can extract preimages by snopping on the hash queries made by the adversary, and send those instead.

 $$
 \begin{matrix}